DinizMaths/langchain/README.md

 This project develops a customized chatbot using LangChain and OpenAI's GPT-3.5-turbo, operating in Portuguese to provide targeted assistance and seamless interactions in specific scenarios.
 It leverages modern AI technologies to simulate realistic and relevant conversations.

 ### [🚀 RAG - Q&A App on your private documents (Pinecone and Chroma)](./projects/02_rag-q&a-app/README.md)

+This project implements a question answering system on private data using Pinecone for indexing and information retrieval to provide an efficient and secure solution for natural language queries, enabling users to obtain precise answers from their private data quickly and scalably.

 ### [🚀 Building a Frontend for the Q&A App using Streamlit](./projects/03_frontend-q&a-app/README.md)
 ### [🚀 Summarizing with LangChain and OpenAI](./projects/04_summarizing/README.md)
 ### [🚀 Custom ChatGPT App with LangChain and Streamlit](./projects/05_custom-chatgpt-streamlit/README.md)